natesymer/FHSTwitterEngine/README.markdown

 Why you should use `FHSTwitterEngine`:

-- Single header/implementation pair
+- Single .h/.m pair
 - No dependencies
 - Shared instance
-- Clean, high level API
+- Scientific

 Where did OAuthConsumer go?
-A separate repository.
-There were a number of issues with it:
+It's gone :) because there were a number of issues with it:

-1. It had features beyond the scope of the Twitter API
+1. It had too much compatibility code
-2. It concatenated and signed POST parameters
+2. It concatenated and signed POST params
-3. It could not take raw data as parameters (see #2)
+3. It could not take raw data as post params by design (see #2)
 4. It duplicated functionality I already implemented.

 **Setup**